jli-robotics/ORB_SLAM2-PythonBindings/README.md

 #include <stdlib.h>
 ```

-Build orbslam as normal, and then run `make install`.
+Build orbslam as normal by using the provided .build.sh script.
+This will create a build folder inside ORB_SLAM2.
+Go into the build folder and run `make install`.
 This will install the ORBSLAM2 headers and .so to /usr/local
 (if an alternative installation directory is desired, specify it to cmake using `-DCMAKE_INSTALL_PREFIX=/your/desired/location`).

 #### Compilation